Interpreting Deep Neural Networks with the Package innsight: Illustrations

 \subsection{Example 1: Penguin dataset}

-In the first example, the penguin dataset provided by the \pkg{palmerpenguins} package \citep{palmer_R} is used and a neural network consisting of a dense layer is trained using the \pkg{neuralnet} package \citep{neuralnet_2010}.
-Before the \pkg{innsight} package can be used, the dataset must be processed and the neural network must be trained on the modified dataset.
-As a first pre-processing step, only the variables with the species, bill length and depth, flipper length, and body weight are selected, cleaned of missing values, and numerical variables are normalized: \begin{CodeChunk} \begin{CodeInput} R> library("palmerpenguins") R> data <- na.omit(penguins[, c(1, 3, 4, 5, 6)]) R> data[, 2:5] <- scale(data[, 2:5]) \end{CodeInput} \end{CodeChunk} Next, the dataset is divided into training data and test data at a ratio of $75\%$ to $25\%$: \begin{CodeChunk} \begin{CodeInput} R> train_idx <- sample.int(nrow(data), as.integer(nrow(data) * 0.75)) R> train_data <- data[train_idx, ] R> test_data <- data[-train_idx, -1] \end{CodeInput} \end{CodeChunk} In the second pre-processing step, a network with $128$ units in a single hidden layer and the logistic function as activation is fitted on the training data \code{train_data}: \begin{CodeChunk} \begin{CodeInput} R> library("neuralnet") R> model <- neuralnet(species ~ ., + data = train_data, hidden = 128, act.fct = "logistic", + err.fct = "ce", linear.output = FALSE) \end{CodeInput} \end{CodeChunk} Now, we follow the three steps that provide and visualize an explanation of the model \code{model} on the test data \code{test_data}, which were described in detail in Section~\ref{sec:usage}.
-As a reminder, the first step uses the \code{R6} class \code{Converter} to convert the given \code{model} to a \pkg{torch}-based model with the pre-implemented methods in each layer: \begin{CodeChunk} \begin{CodeInput} R> library("innsight") R> conv <- Converter$new(model) \end{CodeInput} \end{CodeChunk} Then, in the second step, the desired method is selected and applied to the test data \code{test_data} via the corresponding \code{R6} class.
-In this example, the LRP method is used with the $\alpha$-$\beta$-rule with $\alpha = 2$: \begin{CodeChunk} \begin{CodeInput} R> lrp <- LRP$new(conv, test_data, rule_name = "alpha_beta", rule_param = 2) \end{CodeInput} \end{CodeChunk}
+In the first example, the penguin dataset provided by the \pkg{palmerpenguins} package \citep{palmer_R} is used, and a neural network consisting of a dense layer is trained using the \pkg{neuralnet} package \citep{neuralnet_2010}.
+Before the \pkg{innsight} package can be applied, the dataset must be processed, and the neural network must be trained on the modified dataset.
+As a first pre-processing step, only the variables with the species, bill length and depth, flipper length, and body weight are selected, cleaned of missing values, and numerical variables are normalized: \begin{CodeChunk} \begin{CodeInput} R> library("palmerpenguins") R> set.seed(42) R> data <- na.omit(penguins[, c(1, 3, 4, 5, 6)]) R> data[, 2:5] <- scale(data[, 2:5]) \end{CodeInput} \end{CodeChunk} Next, the dataset is divided into training data and test data at a ratio of $75\%$ to $25\%$: \begin{CodeChunk} \begin{CodeInput} R> train_idx <- sample.int(nrow(data), as.integer(nrow(data) * 0.75)) R> train_data <- data[train_idx, ] R> test_data <- data[-train_idx, -1] \end{CodeInput} \end{CodeChunk} In the second pre-processing step, a network with $128$ units in a single hidden layer and the logistic function as activation is fitted on the training data \code{train_data}: \begin{CodeChunk} \begin{CodeInput} R> library("neuralnet") R> model <- neuralnet(species ~ ., data = train_data, hidden = 128, + act.fct = "logistic", err.fct = "ce", linear.output = FALSE) \end{CodeInput} \end{CodeChunk} Now, we follow the three steps that provide and visualize an explanation of the model \code{model} on the test data \code{test_data}, which were described in detail in Section~\ref{sec:usage}.
+As a reminder, the first step uses the \code{convert()} -- a shortcut function for initializing an object of the \code{R6} class \code{Converter} -- to convert the given \code{model} to a \pkg{torch}-based model: \begin{CodeChunk} \begin{CodeInput} R> library("innsight") R> conv <- convert(model) \end{CodeInput} \end{CodeChunk} Then, in the second step, the desired method is selected and applied to the test data \code{test_data} via the corresponding function \code{run_*} which is identical to initializing the respective \code{R6} class.
+In this example, the IntegratedGradient method is applied with the average feature value as a baseline: \begin{CodeChunk} \begin{CodeInput} R> intgrad <- run_intgrad(conv, test_data, + x_ref = matrix(colMeans(test_data), 1)) \end{CodeInput} \end{CodeChunk}